 According to the results of this survey, 18.4 % of the women questioned said that they could achieve orgasm through vaginal intercourse alone, while 36.6 % said that stimulation of the clitoris was necessary.

 Another 36% indicated that, while they could achieve orgasm through intercourse alone, their orgasms felt better when the clitoris was stimulated during sex.
 So, what are the best techniques to stimulate the clitoris?

-1. Gentle: little by little
+1. Stimulate the clitoris gently: little by little

 This piece of basic advice is important for you to remember.
-Go little by little.
-Taking time to admire and, at the same time, stimulate the female body is part of the key to success with this technique.
+Go little by little; taking time to admire and, at the same time, stimulate the female body is part of the key to success with this technique.